greentfrapp/task-embeddings/README.md

 One way to interpret this is to see the weights generator as a *systems of linear equations* solver.
 Suppose our extracted feature vector is 3-dimensional.
 Assuming we have a simple linear layer to generate a final scalar prediction, we basically have to solve for the coefficients of each of the 3 values in the feature vector.
 The weights generator learns to solve for the coefficients after training on different tasks.

-Assuming no noise, we only require 3 equations (training samples + labels) to solve for 3 coefficients.
+Assuming no noise, we only require 3 equations (pairs of training samples + labels) to solve for 3 coefficients.
 But in the case of metalearning, we have few examples (typically 1 to 10) to solve for many coefficients (40 in the sinusoid toy task).

 Another way to interpret this is by analogy to a human.
 Consider the sinusoid toy problem (below).
 If a human was presented with 5 points from the function, it might be difficult for them to infer the correct function.
 However, if we provide information about the task distribution (such as, 'The functions are all sinusoids.') we can greatly reduce the solution space and make it possible for the human to give a good prediction.
 In that sense, both the feature extractor and the weights generator contain learned information about the task distribution.